 I just now started this book (8.10.21) and already asking myself this wonder question.
 “How can I spend the majority of my time doing what I most love to do, while also making my greatest contribution to the world?”
 The author and his wife are also listed on this page with their book called, Conscious Loving.

-Author, Michale Hyatt has been my “virtual mentor” for several years.
+Author, Michael Hyatt has been my “virtual mentor” for several years.
 And I met both authors in Nashville, the evening this book was released.
 I highlighted and re-read it recently while editing my original “life plan” I crafted in 2016.
 Since my own book, Beyond Messy Relationships is now published, I have perspective that I didn’t have in 2016.
 This is a worthwhile endeavor at a 30,000 foot view of your life.
-My husband and I canoe, so I love his analogy of drifting.
 This is a great method for being purposeful and intentional in life.
 Use my formula of breathing in fresh AIR: Awareness, Intentionality, and Risk as you delve into putting this book into practice.

 I’m revisiting this one again from my virtual mentor, Michael Hyatt.
 After four years of using this system, I wonder if my book, Beyond Messy Relationships would be out in the world today!
 BYE is a practical system to putting your Life plan in place.

 For those of us who struggle with lots of ideas and distractions, this book is a must.
 It’s become a reference for me with lots of resources to help me get focused.
 If I had more time in the day, I would offer a “Free to Focus” accountability in my office.
 It’s a great treatment plan if you have symptoms of ADHD.
 You can read more about my journey and how it affects our lives in Beyond Messy Relationships.